DanielSV92/notes/README.rst

 PostgresSQL
 ~~~~~

-If instead you want Notes to connect to a PostgrestSQL database, you first
+If instead you want Notes to connect to a PostgresSQL database, you first
-need to have access to a running PostgrestSQL instance.
+need to have access to a running PostgresSQL instance.
 The easiest way to do
-so is to use the provided utility script which will spawn a PostgrestSQL
+so is to use the provided utility script which will spawn a PostgresSQL
 instance using Docker for you:

 .. code-block:: sh